25 Percent Of 70

 Q: Are there any online tools to calculate percentages?

 A: Yes, numerous online percentage calculators are available.
-However, understanding the methods discussed here is more valuable than relying solely on calculators, as it enhances your mathematical understanding and problem-solving capabilities.
+That said, understanding the methods discussed here is more valuable than relying solely on calculators, as it enhances your mathematical understanding and problem-solving capabilities.

 Q: Why is it important to understand percentage calculations?